-Count I - Unconstitutional Failure to Provide Medical Care, Treatment, and Monitoring in Violation of the Fourteenth Amendment's Right to Due Process (42 U.S.C. § 1983) (against all Defendants)

-149. Plaintiff incorporates by reference the foregoing paragraphs as if set forth here in their entirety.

-150. Defendant Officers Almeida, Bertocchi, Freire, Marshall, and John/Jane Doe No.

-1, and the City of Boston are persons within the meaning of 42 U.S.C. § 1983.

-151. On July 14, 2019, Shayne Stilphen was held in custody by BPD, a component of Defendant City of Boston, and specifically subject to the custody and control of Defendant Officers Almeida, Bertocchi, Freire, Marshall, and John/Jane Doe No. 1.

-152. On July 14, 2019, Defendant Officers Almeida, Bertocchi, Freire, Marshall, and John/Jane Doe No. 1 were aware of Shayne's serious medical needs, and deliberately and unreasonably failed to seek a medical evaluation, obtain outside medical treatment, or provide him with medical care themselves.
-This failure was pursuant to the policies, practices, and customs of the BPD as described above, including but not limited to its written rules and procedures, and its failure to train, supervise, investigate and discipline its officers.
+- Count I Unconstitutional Failure to Provide Medical Care, Treatment, and Monitoring in Violation of the Fourteenth Amendment's Right to Due Process (42 U.S.C. § 1983) (against all Defendants) - 146.
+Plaintiff incorporates by reference the foregoing paragraphs as if set forth here in their entirety. - 147.
+Defendant Officers Almeida, Bertocchi, Freire, and John/Jane Doe Nos.
+1-2, and the BPD are persons within the meaning of 42 U.S.C. § 1983. - 148.
+On July 14, 2019, Shayne Stilphen was held in custody by Defendant BPD, specifically subject to the custody and control of Defendant Officers Almeida, Bertocchi, Freire, and John/Jane Doe Nos.
+1-2. - 149.
+On July 14, 2019, Defendant Officers Almeida, Bertocchi, Freire, and John/Jane Doe Nos.
+1-2 were aware of Shayne's serious medical needs, and deliberately and unreasonably failed to seek a medical evaluation, obtain outside medical treatment, or provide him with medical care themselves.
+This failure was pursuant to the policies, practices, and customs of the

+BPD as described above, including but not limited to its written rules and procedures, and its failure to train, supervise, investigate and discipline its officers.
-153. Defendants' refusal to seek a medical evaluation, obtain outside medical treatment, or provide Shayne with medical care themselves caused Shayne to die.

-154. Defendants' actions deprived Shayne of his rights, privileges, or immunities secured by the U.S. Constitution and laws, including his clearly established due process rights under the Fourteenth Amendment to the U.S. Constitution, in violation of 42 U.S.C. § 1983.

-155. Defendants' actions were taken with reckless disregard for Shayne's constitutional rights.

-156. As a result of Defendants' actions, Shayne and his next of kin lost his reasonably expected income, services, protection, care, assistance, society, companionship, comfort, guidance, counsel, and advice.
+- 150. Defendants' refusal to seek a medical evaluation, obtain outside medical treatment, or provide Shayne with medical care themselves caused Shayne to die. - 151.
+Defendants' actions deprived Shayne of his rights, privileges, or immunities secured by the U.S. Constitution and laws, including his clearly established due process rights under the Fourteenth Amendment to the U.S. Constitution, in violation of 42 U.S.C. § 1983. - 152.
+Defendants' actions were taken with reckless disregard for Shayne's constitutional rights. - 153.
+As a result of Defendants' actions, Shayne and his next of kin lost his reasonably expected income, services, protection, care, assistance, society, companionship, comfort, guidance, counsel, and advice.
 Shayne died because of Defendants' actions.
 As a result, his grieving parents and sisters lost their only son and brother.

-Count II - Violation of Title II of the Americans with Disabilities Act (ADA) (against Defendant City of Boston)
+Count II - Violation of Title II of the Americans with Disabilities Act (ADA) (against Defendant BPD)

-157. Plaintiff incorporates by reference the foregoing paragraphs as if set forth here in their entirety.

-158. Defendant City of Boston and its component BPD are public entities subject to the ADA.

-159. Drug and alcohol addiction is a "disability" under the ADA.
-See 42 U.S.C. §§ 12102 and 12131(2); 28 C.F.R. § 35.108 (The phrase "physical or mental impairment includes, but is not limited to . . . drug addiction.").

-160. Shayne Stilphen was subject to the custody and control of BPD from approximately 1:37 AM on July 14, 2019, until he was declared dead at 6:48 AM that same day.
+- 154. Plaintiff incorporates by reference the foregoing paragraphs as if set forth here in their entirety. - 155.
+Defendant BPD is a public entity subject to the ADA. - 156.
+Drug and alcohol addiction is a "disability" under the ADA.
+See 42 U.S.C. §§ 12102 and 12131(2); 28 C.F.R. § 35.108 (The phrase "physical or mental impairment includes, but is not limited to . . . drug addiction."). - 157.
+Shayne Stilphen was subject to the custody and control of Defendant BPD from approximately 1:37 AM on July 14, 2019, until he was declared dead at 6:48 AM that same day.